natorbit/is117-gittest-real/answers/question-13.md

-rm -rf forces delete and there is no undo
+rm -rf forces delete and there is no undo. r is recursive and f is forcing without asking.